 - Never operate a motorcycle while drunk or otherwise impaired.
 A whopping 43% of motorcycle riders who died in single-vehicle accidents in 2014 were under the influence of alcohol.

-If you or a loved one has sustained a serious, disfiguring, or permanent injury or has died because of a motorcycle accident, call the Solomon Law Group at 1-877-323-3120 for a free consultation.
+If you or a loved one has sustained a serious, disfiguring, or permanent injury or has died because of a motorcycle accident, contact the Solomon Law Group for a free consultation.
 Our South Carolina motorcycle wreck attorneys care about our clients and will do everything we can to get you the highest settlement amount possible.
-Get in touch today to learn more.